kat-tar-rin/piecewise-linear-regression/README.md

 **Piecewise Linear Regression**

-Piecewise Linear Regression (also called segmented regression or broken-stick regression) is a modeling technique used when a single straight line cannot fully describe the relationship between variables.
+Piecewise linear regression (also called segmented regression, or broken-stick regression) is a modeling technique used when a single straight line cannot fully describe the relationship between variables.
 Instead of fitting just one regression line to all of the data, the dataset is divided into segments, and a separate linear regression model is fitted to each segment.
 This allows the regression line to “bend” at specific points, called breakpoints.
+When there is only one breakpoint, this special case is called bilinear regression.

 ***How it works***